CS-433/ml-project-2-ai-ron-team/README.md

 - my_dir : Contains Tuner Information for Hyperparameter Tuning for the Neural Networks

-- Data_Pre_Processing.ipynb : Extract the data from Excel Files, Create Clean csv
+- Data_Pre_Processing.py : Extract the data from Excel Files, Create Clean csv

-- Feature_Engineering.ipynb : Use the dataset created in Data_Pre_Processing and perform feature engineering ( one Hot encoding , Scaling , removing 0 var , ...)
+- Feature_Engineering.py : Use the dataset created in Data_Pre_Processing and perform feature engineering ( one Hot encoding , Scaling , removing 0 var , ...)

-- Split_the_data.ipynb : Split the data into Test and training set for model Tuning
+- Split_the_data.py : Split the data into Test and training set for model Tuning

 - Visualization.ipynb : Used to create Visualization during the Exploratory data Analysis